 IRIS has also expanded the number of its users with virtual exhibitions linked to a range of physical exhibitions on scientific culture and other national events such as the Fête de la science.
 IRIS’s partners include the natural history museum in Lille, the Centre for the history of science and techniques (CHST) in Liège, and the Société Géologique du Nord.

 This inclusive approach is also reflected in the success of the "Retour vers le futur !" competition, developed in collaboration with the regional academic authority and which saw the participation of seven secondary schools for its second edition.

 Regional history of the Nord and Pas-de-Calais

-The NordNum digital library was developed through collaboration between the SCD and researchers, particularly from the Institut de Recherches Historiques du Septentrion.
+The NordNum digital library was developed through collaboration between the university libraries and researchers, particularly from the Institut de Recherches Historiques du Septentrion.
 It offers a corpus on regional history from the 19th and 20th centuries, with a particular focus on religious art, industrial and textile heritage, the First World War and the University of Lille.

 Since 2017, the University of Lille’s heritage collections have also been added to NordNum and can now be viewed, like all of the collection, on Gallica and the Isidore humanities & social science research platform.